DonggeLiu/ZiMuZuCrawler/README.md

     If you don't have one, you can apply from [here](http://www.zimuzu.tv/user/reg)

 ##Usage:
+1. In `credentials.config`, put your account name and password

-1. Run `Python3 update.py` in terminal to store all the latest TV shows into `updatedResources.txt`
+2. Run `Python3 update.py` in terminal to store all the latest TV shows into `updatedResources.txt`
-2. Run `Python3 download.py` in terminal to download shows stored in previous step and keep record of the latest ones within `downloadedResources.txt`
+3. Run `Python3 download.py` in terminal to download shows stored in previous step and keep record of the latest ones within `downloadedResources.txt`

 ##Recommandations: